Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 <mark style="background: #FF5582A6;">In a request:</mark>
 - This is where form data or uploaded files are sent to the server.

-If a HTTP message includes a body, there are usually header lines in the message that describe the body.
-In particular,
+<mark style="background: #FF5582A6;">If a HTTP message includes a body, there are usually header lines in the message that describe the body.
+In particular,</mark>
-- The <mark style="background: #FF5582A6;">Content-Type</mark>: header gives the MIME-type of the data in the body, such as text/html or image/gif.
+- The `Content-Type`: header gives the MIME-type of the data in the body, such as text/html or image/gif.
-- The <mark style="background: #FF5582A6;">Content-Length</mark>: header gives the number of bytes in the body.
+- The `Content-Length`: header gives the number of bytes in the body.

 ### <mark style="background: #FF5582A6;">Other HTTP Methods - HEAD and POST:</mark>

-Two other commonly used methods are HEAD and POST.
+Two other commonly used methods are ``HEAD`` and ``POST``.

-The HEAD Method
+<mark style="background: #FF5582A6;">The HEAD Method</mark>
-- Similar to a GET request, except it asks the server to return the response headers only, not the actual resource (i.e. no message body).
+- Similar to a ``GET`` request, except it asks the server to return the response headers only, not the actual resource (i.e. no message body).
 - Useful for checking characteristics of a resource without actually downloading it.
-- The response to a HEAD request must never contain a <mark style="background: #FF5582A6;">message</mark> body.
+- The response to a ``HEAD`` request must never contain a <mark style="background: #FF5582A6;">message</mark> body.

-### <mark style="background: #FF5582A6;">Other HTTP Methods - HEAD and POST:</mark>

 <mark style="background: #FF5582A6;">The POST Method</mark>

-A POST request is used to send data to the server to be processed in some way, like by a CGI script.
+A ``POST`` request is used to send data to the server to be processed in some way, like by a CGI script.

-It differs from a GET request in the following ways:
+<mark style="background: #FF5582A6;">It differs from a GET request in the following ways:</mark>
 - There's a block of data sent with the request, in the message body.
-There are usually extra headers to describe this message body, like <mark style="background: #FF5582A6;">Content-Type:</mark> and <mark style="background: #FF5582A6;">Content-Length</mark>:
+There are usually extra headers to describe this message body, like `Content-Type` and `Content-Length`:
 - The request URI is not a resource to retrieve; it's usually a program to handle the data you're sending.

 ### <mark style="background: #FF5582A6;">Sample Document Transfer with HTTP:</mark>